The short answer

 One of the nuances he pointed out is that there is a difference between rules and expectations.
 We might set certain expectations, like technology use only occurs in certain rooms or at certain times of the day.
 But we can discuss these expectations with our children, including the why behind them, and even welcome their input or collaboration.

 This is different than creating strict, rigid rules.
-Dr. Michael said that rules are made to be tested and pushed against—but family expectations are things we all want to uphold and strive for.
+Dr. Rich said that rules are made to be tested and pushed against—but family expectations are things we all want to uphold and strive for.

 Maybe everyone in the family puts their devices aside during dinner or leaves their phones in the living room overnight.
 Or maybe technology after a specific time is only for school or work.